rpog/nexmo-developer/_documentation/client-sdk/setup/setup-push-notifications/android.md

 }
 ```

+## 4. Implement a Service to receive push notifications

-3. On your `AndroidManifest.xml`, add a decleration of a service that extends `FirebaseMessagingService`
+If you don't have one already, create a service that extends `FirebaseMessagingService`.
+Make sure your service is declared on your `AndroidManifest.xml`:

 ```xml
 <service android:name=".MyFirebaseMessagingService">